 Questions?
 Ask Us, or Come Join Us!

 If you have further questions, the Carbondale Park District karate program’s website might answer them.
-If not, please feel free to call the LIFE Community Center or come watch one of our classes.
+If not, please feel free to call the Lakeland Center or come watch one of our classes.